justeslam/offsec2/notes/windows_enumeration.md

 #### NTLM v NTLMv2

 NTLM hashes can be passed, NTLMv2 hashes CANNOT be passed.
+You must crack them.
+If you're on a machine without knowing their password, using responder is a great idea.

 #### Execution Policy Bypass - Per User Basis